 Any visitor to New Zealand with a current, valid overseas private driving licence can drive for 12 months using that licence before they have to change it to a New Zealand licence.
 It’s recommended that drivers of heavy vehicles respect the weight limits of their overseas licence.

 If the visitor leaves New Zealand, even for just a day, that 12-month clock resets and they can drive again.

 For New Zealand residents and visitors from countries like Germany, this allows them to maintain their home licence and the ability to drive in New Zealand.
 This is because countries like Germany only allow a driver to have one licence; if a person wanted to sit a New Zealand licence they would have to surrender their German licence.
 Getting a licence in Germany is much more expensive and difficult than in New Zealand, which is why some are reluctant to give it up.

 Licence holders from the following countries can easily convert their private passenger vehicle or motorbike licence without having to take a theory test:

 Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Portugal, South Africa, South Korea, Spain, Sweden, Switzerland, the United Kingdom or the United States of America.

-Employers employing a driver who was able to simply convert their licence without taking a theory test should consider having the potential employee take our road rules tests to check their knowledge.
+Employers employing a driver who was able to simply convert their licence without taking a theory test should consider having the potential employee take our road rules tests to check their knowledge; this course also contains driver health and safety and advanced driving modules.